About

 Research organizations

-Aalto University | University of Eastern Finland
+Aalto University | LUT University

-Geological Survey of Finland (GTK) | VTT Technical Research Centre of Finland
+University of Oulu | VTT Technical Research Centre of Finland

 Large companies (IND)